pygments/pygments/doc/docs/api.rst

     The formatter is given the `options` at its instantiation.

-    :exc:`IOError` is raised if the file is not found or unreadable :exc:`ImportError` is raised if the file doesn't have a CustomFormatter class :exc:`Exception` for any other error raised when evaluating filename
+    :exc:`IOError` is raised if the file is not found or unreadable

+    :exc:`ImportError` is raised if the file doesn't have a CustomFormatter class

+    Additionally, arbitrary exceptions could occur when evaluating the file

+    .. versionadded:: ?

 .. module:: pygments.styles